-For almost the whole time Homo sapiens has been present on the planet, people lived in small hunter-gatherer tribes with a very low level of technology, which affected the types of potential radionuclide transfer to humans.
+For almost the whole time Homo sapiens has been present on the planet, people lived in small huntergatherer tribes with a very low level of technology, which affected the types of potential radionuclide transfer to humans.
 For example, lack of agriculture would mean that irrigation of crops and animal husbandry using contaminated water resources would not occur.
 Consumption of local wildlife and plants would require consideration of how radionuclides would transfer into those species via other pathways.
-Historically, life spans were very short, compared with today's.
+Historically, life spans were very short, compared with those of today.
 Diseases that primarily afflict older humans (e.g., heart disease and cancer) were largely irrelevant due to the fact that people usually died of other causes before such diseases could arise.
-Over the past 10,000, years technology has improved as humans developed agriculture and animal husbandry practices.
+Over the past 10,000 years technology has improved as humans developed agriculture and animal husbandry practices.
 People began to use a wider range of water supplies.
 In the developed world, the average life span has lengthened to generally exceed 70 years, which results in longer exposures to radionuclides entering the biosphere.
 If technology continues to advance at the current rate, human societies of the future could soon be unrecognizable to us.
 Of course, there is no guarantee that the human race will continue to advance and thrive.
 Factors such as warfare, disease, and ecological change could reverse the current course and send humans back to technological levels characteristic of earlier times-or even extinction.

-Paraphrasing a Danish proverb, Dr. Niels Bohr once observed "Prediction is very difficult, especially if it's about the future."
+Paraphrasing a Danish proverb, Dr. Niels Bohr once observed that "prediction is very difficult, especially if it's about the future."
 Fortunately, in order to develop a public health and safety regulation that will be reasonably protective of future humans living near a geologic repository, it is not necessary to know everything about those people.
 The necessary knowledge about a future society that would impact doses received by repository neighbors is limited, and there are some reasonable suppositions that can be made relative to those future conditions.
 These include radionuclide transfer vectors for which transfer data exist or can be collected.
 Rather than trying to imagine every possible future society, we can bin potential future human societies into three rough groups based on technological capability: low, similar to current, and advanced.
 The low-technology possibility, referred to herein as the "Flintstones" group, is consistent with human behavior from the hunter-gatherer era, prior to the development of agriculture and animal husbandry.
-The more current technology possibility, referred to as the "Waltons" group, is largely consistent with the world of the past few hundred years through the present, with widespread use of agriculture and animal husbandry
+The more current technology possibility, referred to as the "Waltons" group, is largely consistent with the world of the past few hundred years through the present, with widespread use of agriculture and animal husbandry and a higher probability of long life spans, but with no ability to detect or mitigate radionuclides in the biosphere.
+The advanced-technology possibility of the future, referred to as the "Jetsons" group, would reasonably be characterized by the ability to detect and mitigate the presence of radionuclides in the biosphere, availability of medical treatment to address mortality from most diseases (including many or most cancers), and presumably a longer life span.